GPT Image 2 Review: Prompt Guide and Use Cases in 2026

 Key Takeaways:

-- PixVerse is adding GPT Image 2 to its text-to-image model lineup alongside Nano Banana 2 and Seedream, making it possible to go from a generated image to a finished video on one platform.
+• PixVerse includes GPT Image 2 in its text-to-image model lineup alongside Nano Banana 2 and Seedream, making it possible to go from a generated image to a finished video on one platform.

 What Is GPT Image 2?
 Key Features, User Feedback, and Limitations

-GPT Image 2 is OpenAI’s second-generation image model, built to replace GPT Image 1.5 across ChatGPT and the API.
-It targets the same audience as Midjourney, DALL-E 3, and Stable Diffusion — but with two specific bets: accurate text rendering inside images and reasoning-aware prompt interpretation.
+GPT Image 2 is the shorthand many creators use for OpenAI’s ChatGPT Images 2.0 generation route.
+It targets the same practical jobs as Midjourney, DALL-E 3, and Stable Diffusion — but with two specific bets: accurate text rendering inside images and reasoning-aware prompt interpretation.
 Here is what we found after running it through over 50 test prompts.

 Core Features at a Glance